DataDog/datadog-agent/pkg/clusteragent/admission/mutate/agent_sidecar/README.md

 ## Providers

 We support the use of providers.
-In this context, a provider is tied to a specific runtime environment (e.g. fargate, gke-autopilot, etc.).
+In this context, a provider is tied to a specific runtime environment (e.g. fargate).

+Currently, only `fargate` provider is supported.

 A provider serves to auto-configure the injected agent sidecar to target the specified provider environment by setting some extra environment variables for example.